 3. Carve the name of the person into your candle

-Carve the name of the person you’re hexing—or, in the case of a healing group hex, you can be more general (a.k.a. “survivors of sexual assault”)—into the candle using something pointy.
+Carve the name of the person you’re hexing—or, in the case of a healing group hex, you can be more general (i.e. “survivors of sexual assault”)—into the candle using something pointy.
 If you’re feeling advanced, you can create your own magical symbol or sigil.

 4. Light the candle